-The physicians of the Departments of Pediatric Neurology often have to deal with epilepsy, muscular dystrophy, cerebral palsy, and vegetative-vascular dystonia.
+The Departments of Pediatric Neurology physicians often deal with epilepsy, muscular dystrophy, cerebral palsy, and vegetative-vascular dystonia.

-In neurology, many diseases have the same symptoms, but require a completely different approach to their treatment.
+Many diseases have the same symptoms in neurology, but require a completely different approach to their treatment.
 Therefore, countries with poorly developed medicine often have situations when a person is treated for months for a disease that he does not have.
 At the same time, a real-life disease is not treated, which leads to its progression and increases the risk of the development of complications.

 The physicians of the neurological clinics in Germany pay great attention to the diagnostics of diseases.
 The cases of misdiagnosis are very rare here.
 German neurologists conduct examinations for their patients, laboratory tests, and functional tests.
 They have at their disposal modern methods of instrumental diagnostics, including CT, MRI, PET, electroencephalography, electromyography, and dopplerography.
 If clinically indicated, a biopsy can be performed as well.

 Neurologists do not perform any surgical interventions.
-They use drugs, non-drug treatments (physiotherapy, massage, reflexology, etc.), and may perform minimally invasive procedures, such as Botox therapy or nerve blocks to relieve pain.
+They use drugs and non-drug treatments (physiotherapy, massage, reflexology, etc.) and may perform minimally invasive procedures, such as Botox therapy or nerve blocks to relieve pain.
 However, if the patient requires surgical treatment, he will be referred to the Department of Neurosurgery.